Lottery and Application Deposits

 Each Branch Out National trip costs $250 to participate - this fee includes travel, housing, food and agency fees.
-You may pay with cash or with a check made to The College of William and Mary; or this year, for the first time, you may pay with W&M Express!
-All payments are due at the first team meeting, February 1, 5 to 7:30 pm.
+You may pay with cash or with a check made to The College of William and Mary; or you may pay with W&M Express!
+All payments are due at the first team meeting, January 31, 5 to 7:30 pm.
 Please note that your final payment will be $235 after paying the $15 deposit fee.

 All fees are non-refundable.
 If you need to drop from a trip for which you have already paid, and we are able to find a replacement for you on the trip, you may be eligible for a 50% refund of the fee.